 This New Zealand licence over-rides your overseas driver licence, and you must only drive with a supervisor next to you in the front seat until you’ve passed your practical driving test.

 You then need to pass your practical driving test.
-You can book this at the specialist overseas conversion site.
+You can book this online or at any driver licensing agent

 Once you’ve passed your practical test, you'll get a New Zealand driver licence without a supervisor condition.